-Greater Portland Region Generation Study
+Metro Generation Study

-In May 2019, back of truck samples were taken from curbside single-family residential garbage and commingled recycling at Portland, Oregon region facilities.
+In May 2019, back of truck samples were taken from curbside single-family residential garbage and commingled recycling, distributed proportionally across the Metro (greater Portland, Oregon) region facilities.
 Cascadia Consulting and More Recycling sorted each sample into 61 categories of materials.
-The average percentages of materials from these samples were applied to the total amount (tons) of single-family residential garbage and commingled recycling collected from the region in 2017.
-A per household weight for each material category was calculated by dividing these tonnages by the number of single-family households in the region.
+The average percentages of materials from these samples were applied to the total amount (tons) of single-family residential garbage and commingled recycling collected from the Metro region in 2017.
+A per household weight for each material category was calculated by dividing these tonnages by the number of single-family households in the Metro region.
 See the data on Page 32.